 Mont-Saint-Michel is a highlight for any trip to France, and Europe for that matter.
-The historical abbey topped island sits in a picturesque bay and feels more at home in a fairytale than reality.
-The abbey was founded in 966 and holds a claim that the archangel Michel has a role in it’s founding.
+The historical abbey-topped island sits in a picturesque bay and feels more at home in a fairytale than in reality.
+The abbey was founded in 966 and holds a claim that the archangel Michel has a role in its founding.

 For centuries it was supported by French Royalty, survived the English Armies, and drew in pilgrims in search of religious knowledge.
 Now, Mont Saint Michel is an icon of France and a breathtaking sight to see.

 With the grand towers and spires of the abbey that sits atop the rock and the winding lanes and back alleyways to discover, it still remains an enchanting place to explore – despite the high visitor numbers.

 To help you out, we have decided to put together a guide to visiting Mont Saint Michel in Normandy so that you can get the most out of your trip.